 Growth media and strains.
 Streptomyces strains (Table 1) were grown on mannitol-soya flour (MS) agar and Lennox broth (LB) (Kieser et al., 2000), and Escherichia coli strains (Table 1) were grown on LB or LB agar.
 Growth media was supplemented with antibiotics as required at the following concentrations: apramycin (50 g/ml), carbenicillin (100 g/ml), hygromycin B (50 g/ml), kanamycin (50 g/ml), nalidixic acid (50 g/ml).
 All Streptomyces strains were created using cross-genera conjugation in which DNA was transferred from E. coli ET12567/pUZ8007 (MacNeil et al., 1992) according to standard methods (Kieser et al., 2000).

 Cosmid library construction and screening.
 A Supercos1 cosmid library was constructed from Streptomyces albus S4 genomic DNA partially digested with Sau3AI and packaged into Gigapack III XL phage according to the manufacturer’s instructions (Agilent Technologies).
 One thousand cosmid clones were screened by PCR using primers RFS172 and RFS173 (Table S2), which target an internal fragment of the antC gene.
-The resulting cosmids, cosmid 456 and cosmid 213 were end-sequenced using primers RFS184 and RFS185 (Table S2) and mapped onto the Streptomyces albus S4 genome using BLAST 2.2.23+ (Altschul et al., 1990).
+Cosmid 456 and cosmid 213 tested positive and were end-sequenced using primers RFS184 and RFS185 (Table S2) and mapped onto the Streptomyces albus S4 genome using BLAST 2.2.23+ (Altschul et al., 1990).

 Construction of Streptomyces albus S4 mutant strains.
 Mutant strains were constructed using -RED based PCR-targeting mutagenesis (Gust et al., 2003).
-A disruption cassette consisting of a conjugal origin of transfer (oriT) and the apramycin resistance gene, aac(3)IV from pIJ773 (Gust et al., 2003), was generated by PCR using BioTaq polymerase (Bioline) and oligonucleotide primers (Table S2) containing 39 nt of homology that included the start and stop codons of each gene with the exception of the STRS4_02214-02217 multi-mutant) and 36 nt upstream or downstream of the open reading frame.
-The resulting PCR products were gel purified and electroporated into E. coli BW25113/pIJ790 harboring either cosmid 456 (STRS4_02194, STRS4_02195, ∆antA, antC) or cosmid 213 (∆STRS4_02222, STRS4_02214-STRS4_02217).
+A disruption cassette consisting of a conjugal origin of transfer (oriT) and the apramycin resistance gene, aac(3)IV from pIJ773 (Gust et al., 2003), was generated by PCR using BioTaq polymerase (Bioline) and oligonucleotide primers (Table S2) containing 39 nt of homology that included the start and stop codons of each gene (with the exception of the STRS4_02213-02217 multi-mutant) and 36 nt upstream or downstream of the open reading frame.
+The resulting PCR products were gel purified and electroporated into E. coli BW25113/pIJ790 harboring either cosmid 456 (STRS4_02194, STRS4_02195, ∆antA, antC) or cosmid 213 (∆STRS4_02222, STRS4_02213-STRS4_02217).
 Transformants were screened for the presence of mutagenised cosmid by NotI digestion.
 Mutagenised cosmids were moved to S. albus S4 by conjugation.
 Transconjugants were selected for apramycin resistance and kanamycin sensitivity.
-The integrity of mutant strains was verified by PCR (Table S2).
+The integrity of mutant strains was verified by PCR using flanking primers for each deleted coding sequence together and in combination with the P1 and P2 primers which target the apramycin cassette (Gust et al., 2003).
+Combinations RRF228 and 229, RRF278 and 279 and RRF329 and 330 were used to test the 02194, 02195 and 02212 knockouts, respectively (Table S2).

 Construction of plasmids.
 In order to heterologously express and purify AntA, the antA coding sequence was PCR-amplified from genomic DNA using oligonucleotide primers engineered to possess NdeI and HindIII restriction sites (RFS230 and RFS 231, Table S2) using Phusion polymerase (New England Biolabs).
-The resulting PCR product was gel purified and digested with NdeI and HindIII (Roche) and ligated with pET28a (Novagene) cut with the same enzymes using T4 DNA polymerase (Promega) to create pET28a-antAI.
+The resulting PCR product was gel purified and digested with NdeI and HindIII (Roche) and ligated with pET28a (Novagene) cut with the same enzymes using T4 DNA ligase (Promega) to create pET28a-antAI.
 DNA sequencing using the T7 promoter and T7 terminator primers (Novagene) verified the integrity of the cloned antA coding sequence.
 In order to construct the antA over-expression / complementation plasmid, pIJ10257-antA, the antA coding sequence was excised from pET28a-antA using NdeI and HindIII and ligated to pIJ10257 (Hong et al., 2005) cut with the same enzymes. pIJ10257-antA was introduced into Streptomyces strains by conjugation and transconjugants were selected for resistance for hygromycin.